segment-boneyard/hash-mod/Readme.md

 ### HashMod.get(str)

-  Takes a string `str` and returns a number
+  Takes the hash of `str`, mods the number value by  `buckets`, and returns the modded result.

 ## License